ruyue0001/Retrieval-Augmented-Adaptation/README.md

-# DAICL
+# Retrieval Augmented Domain Adaptation
-Code for EMNLP 2023 paper [Adapt in Contexts: Retrieval-Augmented Domain Adaptation via In-Context Learning](https://arxiv.org/abs/2311.11551).
+Code for EMNLP 2023 paper Adapt in Contexts: Retrieval-Augmented Domain Adaptation via In-Context Learning ([Arxiv](https://arxiv.org/abs/2311.11551)).

 We propose to retrieve similar examples from the target unlabeled corpus to serve as the context of a source query and perform adaptive in-context learning by concatenating the source query and target contexts as the input prompt.
 And we propose a domain-adaptive in-context learning (DAICL) framework for different LM architectures, including encoder-only and decoder-only models.